PranavGupta-006/captcha-implementations/README.md

 # Captcha-Implementation

 **Website Link - https://captcha-implementations.onrender.com/**
+**I have Shifted the backend to a website to improve intuitivity and also make it simpler to execute; The latter would require a Python3 Virtual Environment with complex instalations.**

 **Disclaimer - Due to Free Services on Render, the Backend may sleep.
 Due to this it may take upto 1 minute to boot it back.**